← Back to QuantegyAI

 You have chatted with an AI.
 An agent is the next step: an AI that does not just answer, but acts — it decides to look something up, run a calculation, check a calendar, then uses what it learns to decide its next move.
 ChatGPT with tools, Claude with computer use, the coding assistants that edit your files — they are all the same idea.
 A model sits inside a loop, and the loop lets it reach out into the world.
 This course builds that loop from the bottom up, and every piece runs live in your browser.

-This is genuinely hands-on.
-You will drive an agent's perceive–decide–act loop one step at a time; watch a model call a calculator instead of guessing the answer; chain reasoning and action across many steps with the ReAct pattern; fill a context window and watch it forget; give the agent a long-term memory; have it plan before it acts; build a router that picks the right tool for a request; and add the guardrails — step limits, loop detection, human confirmation — that keep a real agent from running off the rails.
-Each module also shows the matching LangChain / OpenAI / Claude tool-use idea — read-only, so you can recognize it later, with nothing to install now.
-Each ends with a short mastery check; pass it to mark the module complete.
+This course is extensively hands-on.
+You will execute an agent's perceive–decide–act loop one step at a time; observe a model invoke a calculator rather than generating the answer directly; interleave reasoning and action across multiple steps with the ReAct pattern; fill a context window and observe earlier information being evicted; provide the agent with long-term memory; have it plan before acting; build a router that selects the appropriate tool for a request; and add the guardrails — step limits, loop detection, human confirmation — that ensure a production agent behaves safely.
+Each module also presents the corresponding LangChain / OpenAI / Claude tool-use construct for later recognition.
+Each module concludes with a short mastery check; passing it marks the module complete.

 About the agent in this course.
 Every agent you drive here runs entirely in your browser — no API key, no account, nothing to install, and it works offline.
 To make that possible, the agent's "brain" (the part that decides what to do next) is a small set of rules standing in for the language-model call a real agent would make.
 The mechanics you will learn — the loop, tool calls, the ReAct trace, memory, planning, routing, guardrails — are exactly the same as in production systems like LangChain or OpenAI and Claude tool use.
 We mention this once, here; from now on the modules just focus on how agents work.